Get in Touch

 Recommended Format: 3 full days (or modular delivery in 6 half-days)

-Your government agency is experiencing rapid growth.
-Middle managers are transitioning from specialist or technical roles into leadership positions within the public sector.
-This transition introduces several structural tensions:
+Your organization is currently experiencing rapid growth.
+Middle managers are transitioning from specialized or technical roles into leadership positions.
+This transition introduces several structural challenges:

 – Exercising authority without overreach